-ABI Research Outlines the Simplicity of Next gen CMPs
+ABI Research: The Simplicity of Next gen Connectivity Management Platforms

 When it comes to IoT, connectivity management platforms (CMPs) have a lot on their plate.

 In ABI Research’s latest white paper, Tomorrow’s Smart Connected Products Require Smarter Connectivity Today, the research company addresses the extreme growth in the number of IoT devices, as well as the necessity of connecting diverse IoT devices, globally and at scale.
 Check out the full white paper here, or read on for our highlights.

 The Growth in Disparate Use Cases for IoT

 As new use cases for IoT connectivity come into fruition, the scales are shifting.
 For example, traditionally, monitoring has covered up to a quarter of IoT device use cases.
 This is made up of examples such as OEM manufacturers monitoring elements of connected vehicles and fleet management.
 Now though, studies show that by 2026, monitoring will make up less than 10% of IoT use cases overall.
 In contrast, tracking and location services are seeing the highest growth.